 3 Types of Japanese dried squid snacks (Surume, Noshi-ika, Saki-ika)

-I think Surume (するめ) is one of the most famous Japanese squid snacks in the world.Surume is a dried squid that is commonly eaten in Japan as a finger food for alcoholic drinks.
+Surume (するめ) is the quintessential Japanese squid snack.It is the dried squid widely enjoyed in Japan as a finger food for alcoholic drinks, or “Otsumami (おつまみ)“.

-In addition to the name “Surume”, the Japanese dried squid snack has another name “Atarime (あたりめ)”.I wrote about Surume and Atarime in my past article, if you are curious about the difference between them, this post will perhaps help you.
+In addition to the name “Surume”, the Japanese dried squid snack has another name “Atarime (あたりめ)”.I wrote about Surume and Atarime in my past article, so if you are curious about the difference between them, read this post please.

-Apart from Surume and Atarime, there are 2 more major types of dried squid snacks in Japan, namely, Noshi-ika (のしいか) and Saki-ika (さきいか).
+Apart from Surume and Atarime, there are another 2 major types of dried squid snacks in Japan.They are Noshi-ika (のしいか) and Saki-ika (さきいか).

-Noshi-ika (のしいか) is a Japanese snack food made flattening the dried squid that is heated and softened with iron rollers.Thus, this Japanese dried squid snack is very thin in thickness.Therefore, as compared to Surume, it is soft in texture.
+Noshi-ika (のしいか) is the Japanese finger food made by flattening the dried squid that is heated and softened with iron rollers.Thus, this Japanese dried squid snack is very thin in thickness.Therefore, as compared to Surume, it is soft in texture.

-As the Japanese term, Saki (裂き), included in the food name means to be shredded, Saki-ika (Amazon.com) is a shredded dried squid known as nibbles for alcoholic drinks.
+Since the Japanese term included in the food name, “Saki (裂き)” means to be shredded, Saki-ika (Amazon.com) refers to the shredded dried squid known as nibbles for alcoholic drinks.

-In Japan, most of the original Saki-ika products are sold by the name of Surume Saki-ika (するめさきいか).On the other hand, most of those produced with raw squid are named Soft Saki-ika (ソフトさきいか).
+In Japan, many of the original Saki-ika products are sold by the name of “Surume Saki-ika (するめさきいか)”.On the other hand, many of those produced with raw squid have the name of “Soft Saki-ika (ソフトさきいか)”.

 Some Japanese Saki-ika products are seasoned with salt, sugar and so on, while others are unseasoned so that they can be eaten in the same way as Surume, dipping in mayonnaise or the mixture of mayo and soy sauce.